PACKAGE LEAFLET: INFORMATION FOR THE USER

 Fertility, pregnancy, and breastfeeding

-Driving and operating machines
+Driving and using machines

-DO NOT receive Sodium Chloride 0.9% and Potassium Chloride 0.15% if there are particles floating in the solution or if the container is damaged in any way.
+DO NOT receive Viaflo Sodium Chloride 0.9% and Potassium Chloride 0.15% if there are particles floating in the solution or if the container is damaged in any way.

 The infusion rate will be decided by your doctor.

-If you require a large volume or rapid infusion of Sodium Chloride 0.9% and Potassium Chloride 0.15%, your doctor may monitor your ECG (heart graph).
+If you require a large volume or rapid infusion of Viaflo Sodium Chloride 0.9% and Potassium Chloride 0.15%, your doctor may monitor your ECG (heart graph).

-Before and during the infusion, your doctor will monitor:
+Before and during the infusion, your doctor will check:

-If a medication has been added to Sodium Chloride 0.9% and Potassium Chloride 0.15% before the excessive administration, that medication may also cause symptoms.
-You should read the list of possible symptoms in the medication's package insert.
+If a medicine has been added to the infusion solution before the overdose, this medicine may also cause symptoms.
+You should read the list of possible symptoms in the package leaflet of the added medicine.

 Your doctor will decide if you should stop receiving this infusion.

-If you have any other questions about the use of this product, ask your doctor.
+If you have any further questions on the use of this product, ask your doctor.

-Keep out of sight and reach of children.
+Keep out of the sight and reach of children.

 Composition of Viaflo Sodium Chloride 0.9% and Potassium Chloride 0.15%

-The active principles are:
+The active ingredients are:

 The only excipient is water for injectable preparations

-Appearance of the product and contents of the package
+Appearance of the Product and Container Contents

-The sizes of the bags are:
+The bag sizes are:

 The bags are delivered in boxes, each containing the following quantities: